2DegreesInvesting/pin-azure/03_pin-timestamped-data.md

-pins and Azure from a server
+Creating and using timestamped pins
 ================

-This lesson is mostly for data admins.
-The goal is to add new timestamped versions of a dataset to an Azure board for pins.
+This lesson shows workflows that seem common for data admins and data analysts working in a team.
+It shows how to programatically add timestamped versions of a dataset to an Azure board for pins, and how to programatically get the latest version.
+This is how I imagine we could work at 2Dii, but please do let me know if this won’t work, why, and hopefully an idea about how we may adapt it.

 ## Setup